jacktenor/dbp/README.md

 License
 -------

 The patcher is licensed under GPLv3+ (see the LICENSE file).
 Third party libraries and programs are used under their respective licenses.
 Copies of these licenses are in the `licenses/` directory of this repository.
-Patches and other source code modifications to third party software are under the same license as the original software.
+Patches and other source code modifications to third party software are under the same license as the original software..